A guide to spa treatment rooms

 Offering the chance to indulge in an hour or two of spa luxury, treatment rooms are relaxing spaces that are dedicated to beauty and wellness.
 In this guide, we take a look at what you can expect to find when you visit a spa treatment room.
 We also introduce you to five of our favourite spa treatment rooms.

-Treatment rooms or spa therapy rooms can be found in each of our spas, including our exclusive four- and five-star luxury spas.
+Treatment rooms or spa therapy rooms can be found in each of our spas, including our exclusive 5 star luxury spa hotels.
 These are private rooms in which you can enjoy a selection of pampering spa treatments, such as massages and facials.
 Many of our spa packages feature treatments, which will take place in one of these rooms.

 However, the term ‘treatment room’ can also be used to describe a compact spa that features few (if any) leisure facilities, such as a swimming pool.
 Instead, the focus of these venues is on providing calm, private rooms in which you can enjoy the full benefits of your luxurious spa treatment without many of the communal spaces and spa facilities you will find in a traditional ‘wet’ spa.
 As such, they are the perfect choice for a low-key, luxurious spa experience that offers some well-deserved ‘me’ time.